I Thought I Was A Laid-Back Parent... Until Now

 Am I choosing to send our children back to learning, growth and development or am I sending them off to a horrific social experiment?
 If our government has found a way for adults to return safely to the workplace and for the safe re-opening of restaurants, gyms, hair and nail salons, why are our children left with so much confusion and uncertainty?Why are parents relegated to automated “options” as if we’re ordering a pizza?

 Even in the dog days of summer while wading in the kiddie pool or running through the sprinkler, my children ask almost daily: "When can we go back to school?"
 They crave human connection.
 As a parent, I am craving some sense of calm.
-Sure, I've gotten things done by waking up two hours before everyone else and going to bed two hours after everyone's asleep, or by juggling Zoom calls on mute while breaking up fights between my kids and wearing more hats than I can balance — but at what cost?
+Sure, I've gotten things done — by waking up two hours before the house and going to bed two hours later or by juggling Zoom calls on mute while breaking up fights between my kids and wearing more hats than I can balance on my wavering head — but at what cost?
 I’m an epileptic and I have been doubling up on my medication at least once a week for fear of a seizure because I have not slept enough and often feel fuzzy-headed from all the stress.
 Something has to give.

 Advertisement

 This pandemic has exposed the glaring disparities between the haves and the have-nots.
-When we peel back all the layers, it is predominantly women — especially low-income and Black women — who are suffering the consequences of this crisis.
+Recent race-based data has shown that lower income and racialized communities are disproportionately impacted by COVID-19.
+While less than 30 per cent of Torontonians have household earnings under $50,000, that group makes up over 50% of COVID cases.
+Similarly, members of the Black community account for 21% of reported infections in the city, though they make up only 9% of the population.
+When we peel back all the layers, we see regardless of race or socioeconomics, it is predominantly women who are suffering the consequences of this crisis.
 And we’re the ones being the most heavily judged for our so-called “choices” when it comes to back-to-school.

 As challenging as it has been, I have been able to work from home.
 I can only imagine the stress of those parents who are essential workers and are risking their lives day in and out.
 What about the single parents?
 Or parents of children with special needs?
 The parents who have lost their jobs and parents in toxic relationships?
 How are they coping?
 There are parents who are just thinking about how to pay this month's rent or keep the lights on a little longer.
 They don’t have the luxury of weighing their “options” in September.